venkatraj/js-notes/Part 1/05. Data Types/5.3 String/strings.md

 ## str.localeCompare(str)

-Since the character code change `a` comes after `A` and in many languages the character codes different and making string comparision non obvious. `localeCompare` method helps to solve it (for IE10, you need Intl.js)
+Since the character code change `a` comes after `A` and in many languages the character codes different and making string comparison non obvious. `localeCompare` method helps to solve it (for IE10, you need Intl.js)

 **str.localeCompare(str2)**
 * Returns `1` if `str` is greater than `str2`